trust2proj/trust2proj.github.io/README.md

 ## License

-CertiCoq is open source and distributed under the [MIT license](LICENSE.md).
+TRust2 is open source and distributed under the [MIT license](LICENSE.md).

 ## Bugs